- Publisher: Curl Up Press

 Questions from the book to help you work out everything to do with your business, plus encouragement for your next steps.

 “This book demonstrates why Joanna Penn has become a favorite role model for professional author-publishers, those indie-minded writers who want to turn their passion into their job.
 In it Penn offers the step-by-step process she has followed to success and covers every aspect of earning a good living from writing.
 Not a word is wasted and not a lesson offered that hasn’t been forged in the hotbed of her own experience.
-A must-have book for every indie author.”
-Orna Ross, Bestselling author and founder of the Alliance of Independent Authors
+A must-have book for every indie author.” – Orna Ross, author and director of The Alliance of Independent Authors